 7. Locro

 This is a great example of “better late than never” in our Argentina food guide!
-After traveling through Argentina for over a month we finally had Locro on our last night in Buenos Aires.
+After traveling through Argentina for over a month, we finally had Locro on our last day in San Telmo Buenos Aires.
 It was hearty, delicious, and perfect for a chilly spring night at San Telmo Market.

 This thick soup is popular around the Andes Mountain range and is made in Argentina, Peru, Bolivia, Ecuador, and Colombia.
 It was actually bitter sweet to try this typical food in Argentina on our last evening because it was sooo good!